pombase/genome_changelog/known_errors.md

 ## Skipping versions

 Sometimes some version has formatting errors that make it impossible to read the contig files.
 For example, some old svn files have a premature EOF, likely because Artemis was closed before finishing saving them.
 You can simply exclude those files from the analysis.
-For that, add them to the dictionary in `skip_files` in the script `pombe_svn_diff.py`.
+For that, add them to the file [valid_ids_data/revisions2skip.tsv](valid_ids_data/revisions2skip.tsv).

 ## Some fixed errors